 Why is there such a cost difference between brand-name drugs and generics?

 Years of research and testing are needed to ensure that brand-name drugs are safe and effective.
 This testing can make the drugs expensive.
-The drugmaker of a brand-name drug can sell the drug for up to 20 years.
+The manufacturer of a brand-name drug can sell the drug for up to 20 years.
 After that, other drugmakers can create generic versions.
 This competition in the market can lead to lower costs for generics.
 And because generics have the same active ingredients as brand-name drugs, they don’t need to be studied again.
 This can also lead to lower generic costs.

 If you take Cialis long term, you may be able to lower your costs in the following ways: